KennaSecurity/All_Samples/KDI Importer/README.md

 ## Meta Data file

-Notes are includes regarding fields that are required.
+Notes are included regarding the fields that are required.
 Column can reference the column name if the source data file has headers or the column index if there are no headers.

 locator column is required and is used to deduplicate data in the script itself.
 Additional deduplication may occur in Kenna after the upload depend on the set locator preference order.